topology-foundation/ts-topology/README.md

 ```

-#### Run Project
+### Run Project
-To run the exemple-canvas run:
+To run the exemple-canvas execute:

 ```sh

 >cd examples/canvas
 # this will execute "webpack serve"
 > yarn dev

 ```

-This command will ...
-TODO
+This command will create a development server for the project at http://localhost:3000/.

+## Example
+For a better undestandability of this project we explain using an example.